Junhua-Liao/Light-ASD/README.md

 ### Evaluate on AVA-Activespeaker dataset

 #### Data preparation
-The following script can be used to download and prepare the AVA dataset for training.
+Use the following code to download and preprocess the AVA dataset.
 ```
 python trainTalkNet.py --dataPathAVA AVADataPath --download
 ```
 The AVA dataset and the labels will be downloaded into `AVADataPath`.

 #### Training
-Then you can train model in AVA end-to-end by using:
+You can train the model on the AVA dataset by using:
 ```
 python train.py --dataPathAVA AVADataPath
 ```